Merger control in Romania: overview

 The notification becomes effective on the date of its registration with the Competition Council.
 The Competition Council must immediately inform the parties on the date that the notification becomes effective.
 However, if the authority considers that the notification does not include all the mandatory information required under the applicable legislation, it informs the notifying parties, within 20 days of the registration of the notification, on the missing documents or information.
 The authority grants the parties a term (not exceeding 15 days) for providing the additional required information or documents.
 The 15 day term can be extended, for justifiable reasons, for a maximum of five days.

 Within 30 days of the date of the notification received from the Competition Council, the Supreme National Defence Council (SNDC) informs the competition authority where it considers that the transaction must be analysed from a national security viewpoint.
 The Competition Council immediately informs the parties that the transaction is subject to the scrutiny of SNDC.
+In this case, the analysis by the Competition Council is suspended until a final decision is communicated by SNDC.

 A non-intervention decision, whenever the authority finds that the transaction does not fall under the Competition Law.